medamine454/Content-based-search-engine/README.md

 - ElasticSearch python client: to query elasticsearch index.
 - FastAPI : to develop an API to enable querying from the web application.
 - Streamlit : to design a frontend for the application where users perform text and image search.

+## Data indexation steps
+We used ElasticSearch python client to index the data (All the the steps are mentionned in the Indexation.ipynb file :
+- Create a new index
+- Read the file that contains the features vectors (Sequence0xx.csv)
+- Read the file that contains the images informations  (images_with_tags.csv)
+- Perform indexation

 ## Contribution
 <a href="https://github.com/medamine454/Content-based-search-engine/graphs/contributors">